rusakov92/jiminny/README.md

 ---

-To run this solution it will require a preinstalled docker and docker compose.
+To run this solution it will require to first installed docker and docker-compose.

+#### Code structure

+---

+Everything related to solving the task can be found in folder app/Solution.

 #### Run solution